stat545ubc-2021/Rpackage.missingDetect/README.md

 #> 1        0.00581       0.00581           0.00581     0.00581 0.0320
 ```

-This package is special because it also works on a input of dataframe:
+This package can also work on a input of dataframe:

 ``` r
 df<- as.data.frame(palmerpenguins::penguins)